CarmanK/GraphSemantics/README.md

   * The output is stored as ./output_data/tmp/article_pool.json.
   * We are still currently playing around with the value of k for the pool of articles.
 We have tried 10 and 50 so far, but the next step is computationally heavy, so there needs to be a healthy balance.

-3. The last step takes the output_data folder and computes the BM25 score to find which sentences cover the most unique phrases.
+3. The last step takes the article_pool.json and uses a greedy algorithm to find which sentences cover the most unique phrases and generate a summary.

-  * This step can be optimized to be more efficient.
+  * The output is stored in ./output_data/summaries.json as a list of lists for each summaries of each layer.

 ## Thoughts/changes for future iterations
 * tweek the values of our k
-* upload 100MB to elasticsearch instead of only 10MB
 * phrase_selector.py needs to be cleaned up and be made scalable/more efficient
-* The elastic search step needs to be broken into two steps
-  * First, the unique, newly scraped text needs to be indexed by elasticsearch
-  * Second, the pairs need to be queried and the article pool needs to be built
+* summarizer.py needs to tweak its output to one file
+* needs a requirements document